hugo-sid/hugo-blog-awesome/README.md

 ## Setup

 > **Note**: you need to have the Hugo extended version installed in order to use this theme.
 This theme uses SCSS for styling.
-With Hugo extended version, SCSS can be compiled to CSS.
+With Hugo extended version, SCSS can be compiled to CSS without any additional tool.

 To create a new Hugo site with this theme, run the following command: